rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: LightGBM uses a leaf-wise growth strategy and efficient histogram-based algorithms to speed up training and handle large datasets effectively.

+**Cost Function**: LightGBM uses cost functions such as Mean Squared Error (MSE) for regression and Logarithmic Loss (LogLoss) for classification, with optimization for faster computation.

 **Example**: Analyzing vast amounts of network traffic data to identify potential security breaches quickly and accurately.

 ##### CatBoost
 **When to Use**: Use CatBoost for handling categorical features efficiently and reducing overfitting.

 **How It Works**: CatBoost uses ordered boosting and a combination of categorical feature handling techniques to improve the accuracy and stability of the model.

+**Cost Function**: CatBoost employs cost functions like Mean Squared Error (MSE) for regression and Logarithmic Loss (LogLoss) for classification, with specific algorithms for handling categorical data.

 **Example**: Classifying different types of cyber threats by leveraging the categorical nature of threat attributes.